 3. How do I find out how much unemployment benefits I am eligible to receive?

-You can use the claims calculator to determine your weekly benefit amount which is based on your earnings.
+You can use the claims calculator to determine you weekly benefit amount which is based on your earnings.
 If an individual works a partial week, their weekly unemployment benefit will be reduced.
-This calculator provides the benefit under standard unemployment insurance.
-Under the Shared Work Program, the employee will qualify for 1/5 of the maximum weekly unemployment benefit for each day of furlough (up to 2 days).